Azure/autorest/Documentation/clients-retry.md

 #Automatic Retries
 AutoRest generated clients support a number of retry policies based on [The Transient Fault Handling Application Block](https://msdn.microsoft.com/en-us/library/hh680934%28v=pandp.50%29.aspx).
 Retry policies allow generated clients to automatically recover from transient server errors (e.g. error code 5XX).

-There are two ways of customizing the retry behavior:
+There are two ways to customize the retry behavior:

-- Changing the detection strategy - defining which server error responses need to be retried and which ones should to be re-thrown
+- Change the detection strategy - define which server error responses need to be retried and which ones should to be re-thrown
-- Changing the retry strategy - specifying how long and how many times to continue retrying
+- Change the retry strategy - specify how long and how many times to continue retrying

 By default, the detection strategy is configured to retry on HttpStatusCode 408 (RequestTimeout) as well as all 5XX codes.
-The only exceptions are 501 (NotImplemented) and 505 (HttpVersionNotSupported) which are re-thrown to the user.
+The only exceptions are 501 (NotImplemented) and 505 (HttpVersionNotSupported) status codes which are re-thrown to the user.

 The default retry strategy is based on exponential back-off with maximum of three attempts, back-off delta of 10 seconds, minimum back-off of 1 second, and maximum back-off of 10 seconds.

 ## Changing the Detection Strategy
-Detection strategy can be customized by implementing interface [ITransientErrorDetectionStrategy](../Microsoft.Rest/ClientRuntime/TransientFaultHandling/ITransientErrorDetectionStrategy.cs).
+Detection strategy can be customized by implementing interface [ITransientErrorDetectionStrategy](../Microsoft.Rest/ClientRuntime/TransientFaultHandling/ITransientErrorDetectionStrategy.cs):
 ```csharp
 public class ServerErrorDetectionStrategy : ITransientErrorDetectionStrategy
 {